CoPaSul Manual -- Contour-based parametric and superpositional intonation stylization: Configurations

 \subsection{Clustering: Global contours}

 \copar{clst:glob:estimate\_bandwidth:n\_samples}{number of samples to estimate bandwidth}{integer}{1000}{Computationally expensive, high numbers will require long processing time.} \copar{clst:glob:estimate\_bandwidth:quantile}{estimate\_bandwidth quantile parameter}{float}{0.3}{Lower values result in higher clusters numbers.} \copar{clst:glob:kMeans:init}{initialization method of kmeans}{string}{meanShift}{All methods that are supported by {\em kMeans()} can be used.
-For {\em meanShift} the number of clusters does not need to be specified.} \copar{clst:glob:kMeans:max\_iter}{kMeans: maximum number of iterations}{int}{300}{When to stop cluster re-adjustment, if not yet converged.} \copar{clst:glob:kMeans:n\_cluster}{kMeans: predefined number of contour classes}{int}{3}{Irrelevant, if kmeans centroids are initialized by \myRef{clst:glob:kMeans:init=meanShift}.} \copar{clst:glob:kMeans:n\_init}{number of initialization trials}{int}{10}{kMeans is repeated with different cluster initializations from which the best clustering result is kept.} \copar{clst:glob:meanShift:bandwidth}{bandwidth parameter for meanShift cluster center initialization}{float}{0}{0 indicates, that the optimal bandwidth is internally calculated.} \copar{clst:glob:meanShift:bin\_seeding}{bin seeding}{boolean}{0}{parameter for meanShift clustering} \copar{clst:glob:meanShift:min\_bin\_freq}{minimum number of items in each bin}{int}{1}{Parameter for meanShift clustering.} \copar{clst:glob:mtd}{clustering method}{string}{{\bf meanShift}, kmeans}{No initial cluster number specification needed for {\em meanShift}.}
+For {\em meanShift} the number of clusters does not need to be specified.} \copar{clst:glob:kMeans:max\_iter}{kMeans: maximum number of iterations}{int}{300}{When to stop cluster re-adjustment, if not yet converged.} \copar{clst:glob:kMeans:n\_cluster}{kMeans: predefined number of contour classes}{int}{3}{Irrelevant, if kmeans centroids are initialized by \myRef{clst:glob:kMeans:init=meanShift}.} \copar{clst:glob:kMeans:n\_init}{number of initialization trials}{int}{10}{kMeans is repeated with different cluster initializations from which the best clustering result is kept.} \copar{clst:glob:meanShift:bandwidth}{bandwidth parameter for meanShift cluster center initialization}{float}{0.0}{0.0 indicates, that the optimal bandwidth is internally calculated.} \copar{clst:glob:meanShift:bin\_seeding}{bin seeding}{boolean}{false}{parameter for meanShift clustering.} \copar{clst:glob:meanShift:min\_bin\_freq}{minimum number of items in each bin}{int}{1}{Parameter for meanShift clustering.} \copar{clst:glob:mtd}{clustering method}{string}{{\bf meanShift}, kmeans}{No initial cluster number specification needed for {\em meanShift}.} \copar{clst:glob:seed}{random seed}{int}{42}{random state for KMeans and bandwidth estimation for clustering results reproducibility.}